gleez/cms/modules/gleez/guide/gleez/cache.usage.md

-# Kohana Cache usage
+# Gleez_Cache usage

-[Kohana_Cache] provides a simple interface allowing getting, setting and deleting of cached values.
-Two interfaces included in _Kohana Cache_ additionally provide _tagging_ and _garbage collection_ where they are supported by the respective drivers.
+[Gleez_Cache] provides a simple interface allowing getting, setting and deleting of cached values.
+Two interfaces included in _Gleez_Cache_ additionally provide _tagging_ and _garbage collection_ where they are supported by the respective drivers.

 ## Getting a new cache instance

-Creating a new _Kohana Cache_ instance is simple, however it must be done using the [Cache::instance] method, rather than the traditional `new` constructor.
+Creating a new _Gleez_Cache_ instance is simple, however it must be done using the [Cache::instance] method, rather than the traditional `new` constructor.

      // Create a new instance of cache using the default group
      $cache = Cache::instance();